 - The P/NC option applies as follows to students in the Zicklin School of Business: MBA students are not permitted to use the P/NC option for core, major, foundational, or functional skills courses, but they may use the option for one elective course.
 Students following the 57-credit MBA who use the P/NC option and then change their major or pursue a second major cannot apply a course previously graded P/NC toward their new major or petition to withdraw the option.
 Students cannot apply a P/NC to a graded course in accountancy or taxation used toward CPA requirements.
 MS students may not use the P/NC option.

 The following illustration shows how a student who has attempted 27 credits should compute his/her grade point average on a 4.0 basis.

 |Grade||Value||Indexible Credits||Grade Points|

 Divide the total grade points by the total indexible credits to obtain the grade point average: 85.8/27 = 3.17 on 27 indexible credits.

 A registered student in good academic standing may attend classes as an auditor.

-The student must request this status from the registrar when registering for the course.
+The student must request this status at the Registrar's Office before registering for the course.
 The student will receive the grade AUD: no credit is granted, the course cannot be repeated for credit at a later date, nor can it be converted to a letter grade at a later date.
 Full tuition is applicable.
 Instructors are advised that auditors are not required to complete any of the assignments in their courses.